jackyzha0/jackyzha0.github.io/content/thoughts/Hold the Fries.md

 "Same as usual I guess.
 Deluxe Burger, hold the fries.
 I just want the coke."

 "You haven't changed a smidge, huh" Cassidy chuckled.
-"I got'cha.
+"I gotcha.
 On me this time."

 "Nah, Cass you really don't need to..." he hesitated because he know it wasn't true.
-The tattered, oil covered t-shirt and beat up Nikes with the sole on the left shoe coming loose told Cassidy otherwise.
+The tattered, oil covered t-shirt and beat up Nikes told Cassidy otherwise.

 "Two Deluxe Burger Combos, no fries please!"

 Shaun shuffled his shoes a little bit, almost as if he suddenly became a little more conscious of how he looked beside her neatly pressed blazer and slightly waxed hair.
 After all, *she* was the one who looked out of place, a stark contrast to the greasy dinge of the burger shop and the unearthly pale glow of fluorescent lights.
-Sometimes, you could see a mouse scamper by but Cassidy seemed unfazed.

 "So, uh.
 You been up to much?"
 Cassidy asked.